Planning Your Company’s Summer Picnic

 What goes well with heat?
 More heat!
 Rent huge grills and offer guests a cornucopia of good ole’ American barbeque.
 Corn, brats, chicken breasts, and fish put smiles on the faces of hungry guests every time.

 Think back to your childhood days.
 What would you beg your parents to buy you at the fair or theme park?
 Think hot dog bars, cotton candy, and funnel cakes.
 This catering theme is all about fun.
-Your waste line will be just fine.
+Your waistline will be just fine.

 Cool & Refreshing